ansys/pyaedt-examples/examples/high_frequency/radiofrequency_mmwave/index.rst

          :height: 200px
          :align: center

-      This example demonstrates using PyAEDT and the FilterSolutions module to design a band-pass Chebyshev-I filter, visualize its frequency response, and export the distributed model to HFSS.
+      This example demonstrates using PyAEDT and the FilterSolutions module to design a low-pass Chebyshev-I filter, visualize its frequency response, and export the distributed model to HFSS.